rubycheen/dip2021/README.md

 ## Goal

-The project is to implement visual crypotography for color images.
+The project is to implement visual crypotography for gray images and color images.
 We compare three different methods to crypoto color images.

 ## Reference